Fine Arts

 – Véronique Devoldère, Chair of Fine Arts

-Students gain a strong foundation in the artistic tradition via both established and new media, thus enriching their capacity for communication and expression as a whole.
+As a student at PCA in this program, you gain a strong foundation in the artistic tradition via both established and new media, thus enriching your capacity for communication and expression.
 The curriculum balances a full investigation of traditional media: drawing, painting and sculpture, with extensive explorations in video, installation, performance, photography and digital imaging.
-The new focus program in the junior year allows students to choose a 2D, 3D or 4D orientation.
-Elective courses in other departments open students to new and different methods and processes.
+Your junior year allows you to choose a 2D, 3D or 4D orientation.
+Elective courses in other departments offer new and different methods and processes.
 Interdisciplinary practice provokes students to pursue and develop individual artistic modes of inquiry.

-Application of theory and criticism shape students’ ability to work and think critically and analytically.
-Courses in Art History and Critical Studies, critiques, debates and tutorials, and the considerable resources available in Paris, direct students to an informed exploration within both historical and contemporary art practices.
-Museum and gallery visits are an integral aspect of the curriculum.
+Application of theory and criticism shapes your ability to work and think critically and analytically.
+Courses in Art History and Critical Studies, critiques, debates and tutorials, and the considerable resources available in Paris, direct you to an informed exploration within both historical and contemporary art practices.
+Museum and gallery visits are an integral aspect of the curriculum and create a boundless fine arts learning experience.

 Faculty